 At the state level in the US, the government approach to regulating cryptocurrencies is mixed.
 Some state legislators have taken a pro-crypto stance.
 For example, Wyoming, which has gained notoriety as “the most crypto-friendly jurisdiction in the country,” has exempted digital assets from property taxation, while in 2018 Ohio became the first state to allow its citizens to pay their taxes in bitcoin.

-On the flip side, Global Legal Insights reports that states such as California and New Mexico have warned against cryptocurrency investing, with New York going so far as to pass highly restrictive laws that resulted in some crypto companies bailing on the state.
+On the flip side, Global Legal Insights explains that states such as California and New Mexico have warned against cryptocurrency investing, with New York going so far as to pass highly restrictive laws that resulted in some crypto companies bailing on the state.

 China’s response to bitcoin and other digital assets as alternative currencies has been to outright ban initial coin offerings and cryptocurrency exchanges, though it is still not illegal to hold, buy or sell cryptocurrencies.
 In stark contrast to China, Japan officially recognized bitcoin as a method of payment in April 2017, pushing the digital currency’s valuation up over the US$1 billion mark.
-In early 2020, the Japanese government instituted changes to tighten its regulations, which may see some of the country’s 23 approved bitcoin exchanges exit the market.

 How the regulatory landscape for bitcoin will be shaped in the future remains to be seen, but one thing is for sure.
 “Crypto and regulation are strange bedfellows,” said Daniel Masters, chairman of CoinShares, a digital asset investment firm, and former global head of energy trading for JPMorgan (NYSE:JPM).
 “To get anything regulated in crypto, you have to push a very heavy ball up a very tall hill.”